More Hong Kong protests planned as metro limps back to business

 China has warned foreign governments to stay out of the protests which they deem as an internal affair and have accused some, including Britain and the United States, of fanning anti-China sentiment.

-Writing by Farah Master; Editing by Paul Tait
+Additional reporting by Yimou Lee in Taipei and Stephen Nellis in San Francisco; Writing by Farah Master; Editing by Paul Tait